-We've ranked the eight best in this definitive list based on price, performance, design, and how well it integrates with the Android ecosystem of fitness apps.
+Otherwise, we've ranked the eight best smartwatches that are compatible with Android phones - the top choice is the Samsung Galaxy Watch 3 - in this definitive list.
+Our rankings are based on price, performance, design, and how well the watch integrates with the Android ecosystem of fitness apps.

 Not only is the Galaxy Watch 3 the best Android smartwatch, it’s the best smartwatch you can buy full stop.
 It’s packed with features, and is available in two sizes to suit different sized wrists.

 We love the return of the physical rotating bezel that you don’t find on the Galaxy Watch Active range.
 It makes zipping through the circular menus of Samsung’s Tizen software a tactile pleasure.
 The Watch 3 marries excellent, modern design with top tier fitness features like GPS and multisport tracking.